Yes, the 2020 Sanlam Cape Town Marathon was officially cancelled on 23 June 2020 – this includes the Peace and Trail Runs.

 ** As the Virtual Race is freed of geographical and time zone confines, the Marathon start time will be an athlete’s local time.

-The 2020 edition of the Peace Trail Runs will take place on Sunday, 18 October.
+The 2020 edition of the Peace Trail Runs have been cancelled.
 There will not be a Virtual Race option for the Trail Runs.

 All finishers will receive a digital medal and certificate.